Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Analysis of COVID-19

-The proposed method is applied to estimate unknown parameters in compartmental models for the analysis of COVID-19 pandemic.
-According to the epidemiology literature, the SEIR model, which consists of four compartments, \textit{S}usceptible-\textit{E}xposed-\textit{I}nfectious-\textit{R}ecovered, is widely recommended for COVID-19 simulations because it accounts for the incubation period through the exposed compartment \citep{Wulancet,carcione2020simulation,mwalili2020seir,he2020seir,annas2020stability}.
-We focus on two types of SEIR simulators: a deterministic simulator and a stochastic simulator, which are discussed in Sections \ref{sec:realdata_deterministic} and \ref{sec:realdata_stochastic}, respectively.
-To estimate the unknown parameters in these two SEIR simulators, we collect the actual numbers of infected cases from Johns Hopkins University CCSE repository \citep{dong2020interactive} through an \texttt{R} package \texttt{covid19.analytics} \citep{covid19package}.
+We revisit the SEIR model in Section \ref{sec:imperfectmodel} and apply the proposed method to estimate the unknown parameters in the simulators for a better understanding of COVID-19 pandemic.
+The estimation performance based on deterministic SEIR is discussed in Sections \ref{sec:realdata_deterministic} and the stochastic version is discussed in \ref{sec:realdata_stochastic}.
+To estimate the unknown parameters, we collect the actual numbers of infected cases from Johns Hopkins University CCSE repository \citep{dong2020interactive} through an \texttt{R} package \texttt{covid19.analytics} \citep{covid19package}.
 For each country, there are 365 observations collected from March 1st, 2020, to February 28th, 2021, denoted by $y_i$, where $i=1,\cdots, 366$.
 The studies are conducted for the top 20 countries which have the highest cumulative confirmed cases reported on March 1st, 2021.